Preface of Pentecost

 PRAYER (traditional language)

-O God, who didst give us the holy Scriptures for a light to shine upon our path: Grant us, after the example of thy servant Jerome, so to learn of thee according to thy Holy Word, that we may find the Light that shines more and more to the perfect day; even Jesus Christ our Lord,
+O God, who didst give us the holy Scriptures as a light to shine upon our path: Grant us, after the example of thy servant Jerome, so to learn of thee according to thy Holy Word, that we may find the Light that shines more and more to the perfect day; even Jesus Christ our Lord,

 who liveth and reigneth with thee and the Holy Spirit, one God, now and ever.
 Amen.

 PRAYER (contemporary language)

-O God, who gave us the holy Scriptures for a light to shine upon our path: Grant us, after the example of your servant Jerome, so to learn of you according to your holy Word, that we may find the Light that shines more and more to the perfect day; even Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and ever.
+O God, who gave us the holy Scriptures as a light to shine upon our path: Grant us, after the example of your servant Jerome, so to learn of you according to your holy Word, that we may find the Light that shines more and more to the perfect day; even Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and ever.
 Amen.

 Return to Lectionary